-Iran were known to be a defensively strong team and it was just a matter of time that the defense was put to test by the likes of arguably the best player in the world and the world famous Tiki-Taka gameplay.
+Iran was known to be a defensively strong team and it was just a matter of time that the defense was put to test by the likes of arguably the best player in the world and the world famous Tiki-Taka gameplay.

 Morocco had a few recognizable players such as Mehdi Benatia (Juventus) and Achraf Hakimi (Real Madrid).
 Morocco had impressed, being unbeaten in the World Cup Qualifiers.
 Now they were about to be thrown in the deep waters.